Himavarsha-Bangimalla/Resolute-AI-Software-Tasks/README.md

 ## Task 2

+The model is YOLO object detection and opencv stitching algorithm.
 Please download the yolo weights and provide its path before running the code.

+## Task 3

+I used HoughCircles function and tuned hyper-parameters to accurately detect and predict the number of pipes.

 ## Task 5